Leon-LCC/OS_Project2/README.md

 1.change to super user

-2.execute "./compile.sh" to compile codes and install modules
+2.type "make" to compile codes and install modules

 3.follow the input instrutions in the spec,